-Sometimes, when I look at our current day to day life, I tend to forget how far we’ve come, and how exactly we got to where we are today.
+When I look at our current day to day life, I tend to forget how far we’ve come, and how exactly we got to where we are today.
 It’s almost as if I’m talking about completely different people!

-It wasn’t until we sat down to write this post that I took a step back and saw how everything worked out to get us to the place we currently are at this time.
+It wasn’t until I sat down to write this post that I took a step back and saw how everything worked out to get us to the place we currently are at this time.

 So how exactly did we end up the more minimalist types that we are now?

-Life Before Simplifying
+Life Before We Became Minimalists

-Now it might sound as if I’m being a bit dramatic, but I can assure you that this was very much our life at the beginning of this journey.
+Now it might sound as if I’m being a bit dramatic, but I can assure you that this was very much our life at the beginning of this journey..

 We even had a lake house and a couple boats!

 To move on to just myself: I had several boxes of shoes that I never wore, stacks of purses that I never used, and a variety of clothes hanging in my closet.. some with tags still attached.
 All while having the feeling that I needed this or that because I ‘never had anything to wear’.

 It was a bit out of hand to say the least.
 But how did we get to this point of what some might consider unnecessary excess?

 My observation looking back is that it was a combination of a few things, the main one being the mindless motions of the ‘day to day’.